mzandvliet/RainworldModLoader/README.md

 # RainworldModLoader
-Proof of concept Rainworld Mod Loader
+Proof of concept Rainworld Mod Loader (meaning not usable, but with extra work it could be)

+If you are a mod developer, please do get in touch and provide feedback!

 # Why?